Tips on Buying Second Hand Camera and Equipment in Singapore

 Photos?

 Of course, you cannot trust the photos completely.
-There are also some lower IQ sellers who may send you the manufacturer's photos, which have nothing to do with the actual condition of the piece of equipment you are going to purchase from him.
+Some lower IQ sellers may send you the manufacturer's photos, which have nothing to do with the actual condition of the piece of equipment you are going to purchase from him.
 Note that you need to ask if the photos are taken recently.
 You may also need to look at both sides of the equipment, which means you have to receive at least two photos.
 For camera lenses, you may even need to see the through-the-lens photo.

 Do note that sellers who are trying to hide the bad cosmetic condition of the equipment are likely not going to send you any photo in the name of "troublesome" or whatever reason.
-These sellers are likely to declare a much better condition so that you are more likely to go down to meet him.
-Buyers who have spent effort to make their ways down to meet the sellers are likely to accept a lousier condition as described. -
+These sellers are likely to declare a much better condition so that you are more likely to go down to meet them.
+Buyers who have spent the effort to make their way down to meet the sellers are likely to accept a lousier condition as described. -

 Reason for selling?

-The most common reasons for selling the equipment are:- the seller has changed or is changing his system, such as from a brand to another brand, from cropped body to full frame or from normal DSLR to mirrorless system (smaller and lighter)
+The most common reasons for selling the equipment are:- The seller has changed or is changing his system, such as from one brand to another brand, from a cropped body to a full-frame body or from a normal DSLR to a mirrorless system (smaller and lighter)

-- the seller needs to finance another equipment
+- The seller needs to finance another piece of equipment

-- the equipment has been left on the shelf for too long and not using it
+- The equipment has been left on the shelf for too long

 -